Gentle Leader vs. Halti

 The Halti has an extra strap leading from the nose to the neck.
 This keeps the other strap from pulling to the side or up into the dog’s eyes, which happens all the time with Ace and his Gentle Leader.

-To the right is Chelsea, modeling the Halti for us.
-Ace is reluctantly modeling the Gentle Leader below.
+In the first photo is Chelsea, modeling the Halti for us.
+Ace is reluctantly modeling the Gentle Leader in the bottom photo.